- Your Government

 What are the Countywide Planning Policies (CPPs)?

-The Countywide Planning Policies (CPPs) apply to all cities and towns within Snohomish County.
-The CPPs provide the framework for each jurisdiction’s comprehensive plans and associated policies intended to comply with regional policies developed by the Puget Sound Regional Council (PSRC).
+The Countywide Planning Policies (CPPs) apply to all cities and towns within Snohomish County, as well as the county itself.
+The CPPs provide the framework for each jurisdiction’s comprehensive plans and associated policies intended to comply with the Multicounty Planning Policies (MPPs) in VISION 2050 developed by the Puget Sound Regional Council (PSRC).
 The Growth Management Act (GMA) requires coordination and consistency between comprehensive plans for all jurisdictions in the same county.